winfsp/winfsp/doc/WinFsp-API-winfsp.h.md

 - _Flags_ \- These flags determine whether the file was modified and whether to delete the file.

 **Discussion**

-(NOTE: use of this function with the FspCleanupDelete flag is not recommended;
-use Delete instead.)

 When CreateFile is used to open or create a file the kernel creates a kernel mode file object (type FILE\_OBJECT) and a handle for it, which it returns to user-mode.
 The handle may